Lately, we have turned our focus to lovely edible oils.

 Your low-heat oils are the full-flavoured oils that are great for gently heating thick sauces and dressings.

-These oils include Sunflower, Safflower, and Virgin Olive oil.
+Typically these oils include Sunflower, Safflower, and Virgin Olive oil.